 Back to Rainbow, the band, and the schism between Ronnie and Ritchie.
 Both started wanting different things.
 Ronnie was happy as it was, loving the style he had found in Rainbow, but Ritchie wanted more.
 He wanted America, just like he had tasted it before with Deep Purple.

 Did success over integrity govern him?
 That’s a serious thing to ask of someone of Blackmore’s stature, but still a valid question.
 The documentary also gives a big insight into the music business at the time, with no royalties for Ronnie from Rainbow until after he died.

 Just goes to show you need a good manager.
 Cue Wendy, and cue Black Sabbath at a crossroads, needing a lifeline.

-But Ronnie was stuck in the wilderness as well at the time, and this film really brings that home.
+But Ronnie was stuck in the wilderness as well at the time, and Dreamers Never Die really brings that home.
 It’s not some propaganda piece about how wonderful Ronnie was, and it’s surprising just how close it all came to an end.
 More than once.